 Are you okay with your fiancé keep secrets from you?
 Are you okay with being married to someone who you can’t tell everything to?
 Are you okay with suppressing part of your life, about living a lie for the length of your marriage?
 Then yes, you should keep your secrets, hide your past, and not share your life.

-Remember that who you are is a result of what you’ve done
+Remember that who you are is a result of your past – for better or worse

-You’ve come a long way, baby – you’ve learned and grown, achieved and succeeded.
+You’ve come a long way, Angel.
+You’ve learned and grown, achieved and succeeded.
 You’ve also failed and made mistakes.
 Everything you’ve done has made you what you are today: smarter, wiser, more self-confident, and more insightful.

-Please feel free to share your thoughts below — will you tell your fiancé all your secrets and everything you’ve done?
+Feel free to share your thoughts below — will you tell your fiancé all your secrets and everything you’ve done?
+I can’t offer advice, but you may find it helpful to share your experience.